You are here: Home > Strategic National Stockpile

 When would the stockpile be used?

-• Examples might be emergencies resulting from a major earthquake, influenza pandemic, smallpox event, and terrorist events of chemical, biological, radiological/nuclear, or explosive incidents.
+• Examples might be emergencies resulting from a pandemic flu, a smallpox event, and terrorist events of chemical, biological, radiological/nuclear, or explosive incidents.

 • Pre-event requests for SNS resources might include:

-• Actionable intelligence indicating an impending chemical, biological, radiological/nuclear, or large explosive attack or overwhelming public health disaster
+• Actionable intelligence indicating an impending chemical, biological, radiological/nuclear, or large explosive attack or overwhelming public health emergency

 • Analysis of data derived from syndromic or epidemiologic surveillance